PaddlePaddle/PaddleSpeech/README.md

 VoxForge Indian         |   53.73           |   25.51
 Baidu Internal Testset  |   40.75           |   8.48

 For reproducing benchmark results on VoxForge data, we provide a script to download data and generate VoxForge dialect manifest files.
-Please go to ```data/voxforge``` and execute ```sh run_data.sh``` to get VoxForge dialect manifest files.
+Please go to ```data/voxforge``` and execute ```sh data.sh``` to get VoxForge dialect manifest files.
 Notice that VoxForge data may keep updating and the generated manifest files may have difference from those we evaluated on.

 #### Benchmark Results for Mandarin Model (Character Error Rate)